jameshanlon/cheese/cheese/pages/pre-survey-guide.md

   (or DVD if requested in advance).
 This will also contain information from The Centre for Sustainable Energy (CSE) on how to deal with energy saving opportunities.

+<a class="anchor" name="training-surveys"></a>
+## Training Surveys

+Each survey season we will be training new Energy Tracers who need to accompany experienced Energy Tracers on some surveys to practice their skills and interpretation of images.
+Our Survey Manger may contact you to ask if you are willing to accept a training survey.
+This will mean one or two more people attending the survey.
+The advantage to you is that you will also have the most expert Energy Tracers carrying out your survey.

 <a class="anchor" name="follow-ups"></a>
 ## Follow ups after the survey